fredemmott/cpp-remapper/README.md

 - they will block all mappings, including axis, until they are resolved
 - the vjoy device will not be updated until your handler returns

+## Continuous Hats

+Continous hats are a `uint16_t`, with:
+- centidegrees (i.e. 0 -> 35999) for actual values
+- 0xffff for center

+The Windows 'Game Controller' test page appears to treat them as signed `int16_t`; this means that the Windows test page will not show continuous hat values greater than 327.67 degrees.
+When testing your profile, use the "Monitor vJoy" application.

 # What support is available?

 Please search for existing relevant discussions in the discussions tab on